davedash/davedash.github.com/_posts/2013-08-17-deploying-software-at-pinterest.markdown

 published: false
 time: 10:01PM
 ---
-**tl;dr** Pinterest Engineering is [SOA][soa] and we utilize S3, Zookeeper and Python to keep our services up to date.

-I'm one of the early members of the technical Operations team at Pinterest.
-We build tools, setup services and otherwise assist our fellow Engineers so they can deliver the best experience to pinners as efficiently as possible.
+**tl;dr** Pinterest utilizes Github Enterprise, Jenkins CI and Zookeeper to continually deliver the best experiences for Pinners.

-One of my earliest tasks was to fix bugs in our deploy scripts.
-I transformed this task into an opportunity to define release engineering at Pinterest as well as to create some solid release tools.
+One of my first tasks on the Pinterest ops team was to fix bugs in our deploy scripts.
+I used this as an opportunity to define release engineering at our company and create some solid release tools.

-## An evolution of architecture

-Within the last year and a half, Pinterest has moved from being a multi-tiered architecture to a service oriented architecture.
-We went from housing all of our code in a giant repository to having multiple repositories with any number of small services written in either Java or Python.

-All through these changes our deploy tools and release infrastructure have had to keep up and accommodate.
-While at times accommodating these changes have been frustrating, it has forced our team of two "Release Engineers" to document better and build more robust software.

 ## The Tools of the Trade